canonical/certification-docs/Self-Test_Guide-16.04.rst

          you want to run.
    :width: 100%

-Every test suite name is preceded by a brackets that contain either an *X* character or nothing to identify whether the test suite has been selected or not.
+Every test suite name is preceded by brackets that contain either an *X* character or nothing to identify whether the test suite has been selected or not.